emiliqn101/ToDoApp/README.md

 # Django To-Do List

-This is a basic To-Do List application that allows users to create tasks, mark them as completed, and delete them.
+Description: This is a basic To-Do List application that allows users to create tasks, mark them as completed, and delete them.

 **Time to Complete: 3 hours**